Save the date: Bâtonnage 2019 is Saturday, May 4 in Napa.

 Spread the love

-If you can't join us on July 28, you can still show your support and help us keep the event going by purchasing Bâtonnage goodies and gear.
+If you couldn't join us on July 28, you can still show your support and help us keep the event going by purchasing Bâtonnage swag or making a donation to support future events.
 We want the Bâtonnage logo to be recognized and for it to communicate to people both in and out of our industry that you're in support of women positively progressing in wine.